2016 Hungarian migrant quota referendum: Boycott

 Two other minor left-wing parliamentary parties, the Together (Együtt) and the Dialogue for Hungary (PM), and a liberal conservative extra-parliamentary force, the Modern Hungary Movement (MoMa) announced to campaign jointly and urged their voters to stay away from the referendum.
 On 1 September, the party leaders presented their joint poster which showed a couple sitting on sofa who giving the finger to the government's campaign message on TV.
-"For a stupid question, this is the answer!" and "Who stay at home, votes for Europe" slogans were appeared in that poster.
+"For a stupid question, this is the answer!" and "Who stay at home, votes for Europe" slogans appeared in that poster.
 MoMa president Lajos Bokros told "there is no right answer to a nefarious question".
 Együtt leader Viktor Szigetvári said "we are disgusted from what Viktor Orbán is doing with this country".
 According to Dialogue for Hungary co-chair Gergely Karácsony, "this referendum is one of the biggest political swindles in recent decades".
 He added, the government, beside their money, is trying to steal people's "soul" and "benevolence" too.
 Formerly the Together said "Orbán's populist politics is resulting a sliding and unthrifty Hungary".
 According to the party, the only alternative are the "peace and European cooperation".
 The PM considered the referendum as a "gigantic scam" which serves only the communication and policy goals of Fidesz.
 The party added "if Hungary accepts EU aids and sums, must be involved too in the solution of common problems".
 The PM intended to organize a protest to the day of the referendum, but after a legal complaint by Fidesz MP Gergely Gulyás, the National Election Committee (NVB) found it unlawful, as according to the election law, a rally cannot hold on the day of the referendum.
 As a result, the party, alongside MSZP, which also canceled its planned rally named "Free Europe Day" after the decision, protested in front of the NVI headquarters because of its presumptive pro-government political decisions.
 Co-leader Karácsony noted how ironic that International Day of Non-Violence and Gandhi Jayanti are observed on October 2, the birthday of Mahatma Gandhi.
 After that Gergely Karácsony and MSZP chairman Gyula Molnár covered the sign of the National Election Office with a "Fidesz Election Office" door plate.
 During a MoMa protest on 25 September, a young speaker said "The House Speaker [László Kövér] and Zsolt Bayer [a Fidesz-ally journalist, he is known for harsh tone articles] are the threat to our culture, and not the Islam".